 6. On to actual sharpening…

-7. Using a smart filter (e.g. – selecting the bottom smart layer, and then selecting from the Filter… menu) I first apply smart filtering.
-Actual settings can vary depending upon the nature of the image, but a decent starting point for my 21MP FF images might be 150, 1.0 – I may well lower the second value a bit if I notice halos near edges, since doing so makes them narrower.
-On images with a lot of very fine detail I might begin with an alternative setting of 300, .3.
-(The latter is based on an old recommendation from Canon.)
-I watch the screen at 100% magnification while I do this – I want to verify the quality of the sharpening and make sure that there won’t be visible “sharpening halos” around high contrast edges – if there are, I reduce the second value first, and in a few cases I may need to reduce the first value as well.
+7. Using a smart filter (e.g. – selecting the bottom “background” smart layer, and then selecting from the Filter… menu) I first apply smart filtering.
+Actual settings can vary depending upon the nature of the image, but a decent starting point for my 50MP FF images might be 150, .5 — I often lower the second value a bit (perhaps to .3) if I notice halos near edges, since doing so makes them narrower.
+I watch the screen at 100% magnification while I do this – I want to verify the quality of the sharpening and make sure that there won’t be visible sharpening halos around high contrast edges – if there are, I reduce the radius value first, and in a few cases I may need to reduce the amount value as well.
 (Or I may have to resort to trickier approaches such as varying the amount of sharpening in different areas of the image – but I’m not going to try to explain that here.)

-9. I save the entire CS4 file will all layers intact.
-Before preparing the image for print or digital output I duplicate the image and flatten it, and from here on work on the flattened copy rather than the saved original.
+8. I save the entire CS4 file will all layers intact.
+Before preparing the image for print or digital output I duplicate the image and then work on the duplicate.
+The first step is to the flatten file.
 What I do next depends upon whether I’m printing or making a small jpg for online presentation.

-10. If I am printing I use the image size dialog to set the print size in inches.
-I may or may not interpolate or “up-rez” the image to a higher resolution.* In other words I let the “resolution” end up being whatever it ends up being when I select my target print size.
+9. If I am printing I use the image size dialog to set the print size in inches.
+I may or may not interpolate or “up-rez” the image to a higher resolution.* In other words I may let the “resolution” end up being whatever it ends up being when I select my target print size.
 More recently I have again taken to setting the resolution to 360 instead of letting it float.)

 (If I’m going to create a jpg for screen presentation, I obviously have to down-rez the image to smaller size.
-Without going into the gory details here, a final USM process is useful here after downsizing.
-Try 35, 1,1.
-Some like the first number a bit higher, but I’m more likely to go a bit lower in some cases.
-UPDATE: I’ve recently tried the method for web sharpening described by Ian Plant and I think it may produce better results than that approach I’ve been using.)
+Without going into the gory details here, I may use slightly different sharpening settings for jpg files.
+(I’ve tried the method for web sharpening described by Ian Plant and I think it may produce better results than that approach I’ve been using.)